wp-plugins/content-glass-button/Readme.txt

 environments and cases.

 == Installation ==

-1. Upload CG_button_plugin directory to the `/wp-content/plugins/` directory
+Method 1:

+1. In your site click on Plugins.
+2. Click "Add New"
+3. In the search box write "CG Button" and press enter.
+4. Click on the Install button in the CG Button plugin box.
+5. Click "Ok" in th popup.
+6. Click "Active plugin" link.
+7. Go into the CG Button Settings and enter your APP Id.
+If you don't have one then you can register at the [registration](http://developers.contentglass.com/user/register) page.

+Method 2:

+1. Down the plugin zip from the wordpress plugin repository.
+2. Extract the zip content into `/wp-content/plugins/content-glass-button` directory (you may be needed to create this directory).
-2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go into the CG Button Settings and enter your APP Id.
+4. Go into the CG Button Settings and enter your APP Id.
 If you don't have one then you can register at the [registration](http://developers.contentglass.com/user/register) page.

 == Frequently Asked Questions ==